ariful9124/pc_to_github/Github Lab.md

-Build a three ggplot graphs as a team using Github both from managing a repo and creating a pull request.
+### Project Instructions for Collaborative ggplot Graph Creation Using GitHub

+1. **Repository Setup:**
-1. One of your team members should create a new repo and manage access by giving write access to team members by added them as contributors.
+   One team member should start by creating a new GitHub repository.
+They need to manage access by giving write permissions to the other team members by adding them as contributors.

-2. Dividing the graph into three phases: 1) getting data loaded, 2) selecting the aes/adding labels, 3) and adding finishing details, assign a team member to each task.
+2. **Task Division:**
+   Split the graph creation process into three phases:
+   1. Loading the data.
+   2. Setting up the aesthetic mappings and adding labels.
+   3. Finalizing the details.

-3. Each team member takes a turn contributing at each stage.
-If you have four team members divide the third step into 2 steps and build four graphs.
+   Assign each phase to a different team member.
+If you have four team members, split the final phase into two separate tasks to produce four distinct graphs.

-4. Pull requests  allow for one feature to be added to your script.
-Create a new fork for each feature, download clone to repo,  develop the new code, push the code to the fork and create a a pull request.
+3. **Collaborative Workflow:**
+   Each team member should take their turn contributing to the script in their assigned phase.
+Work sequentially:
+   - Fork the repository.
+   - Clone it to your local machine.
+   - Develop your assigned code.
+   - Push the changes back to your fork.
+   - Open a pull request to merge the changes.

-***Important Tip*** You must fork the code in order so wait until your previous group member has completed the pull request process then fork the latest version of the code.
+   **Important Tip:** Ensure that each member forks the repository only after the previous member’s pull request has been merged, so that everyone works on the latest version of the code.

-Verbs in order:
-fork, clone, develop code, push, and pull request
+4. **Pull Request Management:**

-5. Whomever is leading the first phase (getting data loaded) will also complete the merging of the pull request(s) from the feature branch into the main branch.
+   Whoever is responsible for the first phase (loading the data) will also be in charge of merging all the pull requests into the main branch.

-6. Use a different datasets and produce different graphs for each dataset (don't push 3 scatter plots)
+5. **Graph Variety:**
+   Use different datasets to create distinct types of visualizations.
+Avoid repeating the same type of graph (e.g., no three scatter plots).

+6. **Separate Files:**
-7. Have separate Rscript or Rmarkdown files for each visualization.
+   Create separate R scripts or RMarkdown files for each visualization.

+7. **Submission:**
-8. Submit to the link to the repo in which you approved the pull requests.
+   Provide the link to the GitHub repository where the pull requests were reviewed and approved.